apache/shardingsphere-on-cloud/README.md

 ### Features

 * Supports the use of proxy to configure and describe the shardingsphere-proxy cluster.
-For detailed configuration, see the deployment documentation
+For detailed configuration, see the deployment documentation.
 * Support native shardingsphere proxy server.yaml configuration.
 For specific support items, please refer to the documentation
-* Support automatic creation of HPA based on cpu metrics
+* Support automatic creation of HPA based on CPU metrics.
-* Support automatic download of MySQL driver
+* Support automatic download of MySQL driver.

 ### Installation

 #### Helm

 * ShardingSphere-Operator chart
-    * Support deploy shardingsphere operator
+    * Support deploy shardingsphere operator.
 * ShardingSphere-Cluster chart
-    * Support deploy shardingsphere proxy cluster
+    * Support deploy shardingsphere proxy cluster.
-    * Support deploy Zookeeper by bitnami
+    * Support deploy Zookeeper by bitnami.
-    * Support automatic configuration of the address of the governance center
+    * Support automatic configuration of the address of the governance center.
-    * Use github pages  to host repositories and support helm repo add to add repositories
+    * Use github pages to host repositories and support helm repo add to add repositories.

-### Development Prerequisites
+### Development Requirements

 To build ShardingSphere Operator from scratch you will need to install the following tools: